 In general, I would recommend this solution only to those who are keen on cruises.
-People who do not adhere to the concept should choose another method of travelling to St. Petersburg without a visa.
+People who do not adhere to the concept should choose another method of traveling to St. Petersburg without a visa.

-Ferry to St. Petersburg from Helsinki, Tallinn and Lappeenranta
+Ferry to St. Petersburg from Helsinki, Tallinn, and Lappeenranta

 Visa exemption only works for ferries if you come AND leave by a ferry.
 If you come to St. Petersburg by ferry, but leave by train, the visa waiver does not work.